 At Key Stage 4, students can opt to study either Information Technology or Computer Science.
-In Computer Science, students follow the OCR Comptuer Science GCSE and in Information Technology, students follow the Edexcel Certificate in Digital Applications.
+In Computer Science, students follow the OCR Comptuer Science GCSE and in Information Technology, students follow the OCR Creative iMedia course.

 Computer Science GCSE expands on students' Key Stage 3 learning and focusses on:

 - System Architecture (using the Von Neumann model of computers),

 - Security Systems (including legal responsiblities as well as cyber warfare and terrorism)

 - Programming Techniques

 - Programming Languages and facilities